What is a disbursement?

 When we write to you the first time we set out lots of information about your matter.
 One of the things we explain is what a disbursement is.

-Most legal matters will incur disbursements, so it is important to explain why we charge them and what they are.
+Most legal matters incur ‘disbursements’, so it is important to explain why we charge them, what they are and when we take payment for them.

 A ‘disbursement’ is an expenditure incurred which is necessary to progress the matter on which you instructed us.
 Court Fees, Search Fees and Land Registry fees are examples of disbursements.

 We try to inform you in advance of the disbursements you should expect to pay and why they are necessary.
-If there are any changes we keep you informed and explain why the change is necessary.
+For example, if you are buying a house, you will receive a list of disbursements payable when you receive your initial quotation from us.
+If there are any changes to these fees we keep you informed and explain why the changes have happened.

-Most disbursements are paid initially from our own bank account and we then request you to repay us.
-Sometimes we request that you pay a disbursement to us in advance of it being paid, for instance Court fees.
+Most disbursements are paid from our own bank account and we then request you to repay us.
+Sometimes, we request that you pay a disbursement to us in advance of it being paid, perhaps because the disbursement costs are high.
+Don’t forget that we will have informed you of the costs in advance and before the onset of your matter, so you should be prepared to make the payment to us.

 We account to you for the disbursement payments in our interim, final bills or in the case of a house purchase in the final completion statement.